artefactory/scheduled-pipelines/docs/README.md

 This command will:

 1. Create the service accounts required to run the scheduled pipelines and schedule them.
-2. Create the necessary cloud resources (Cloud Scheduler, Cloud Functions, Storage Bucket, Artifact Registry repository).
+2. Create the necessary cloud resources (Cloud Scheduler, Cloud Functions, Artifact Registry repository).
 3. Give the appropriate permissions to the service accounts.

 Note: the required permissions required to execute these steps are: